Skip to main content

 Why Hemp Paper Hasn’t Made the Big Time…Yet

-Let's be real.
-You're probably wondering, "If hemp paper offers so many benefits, why isn't it the norm yet?"
-There are definitely reasons holding hemp paper back from dethroning traditional paper.
+Let’s be real.
+If hemp paper offers so many benefits, why isn’t it the norm yet?
+There are a handful of reasons holding it back from dethroning traditional paper.

 What the Future Holds for Hemp Paper